Grab a Compass and Ditch the Roadmap

 March 18, 2013

-I stepped onto the late evening flight exhausted and frustrated after a day of delays and shuffling.
-I know that I will miss the last connecting flight back to Toronto and have to stay overnight.
+I stepped onto the late evening flight exhausted and frustrated after a day of delays and shuffling, knowing I would miss the last connecting flight back to Toronto and have to stay overnight.
 Every business traveller has been there, myself more times than I care to count.
 I wanted nothing more than to curl up in my chair, listen to music and zone out.
 My seatmate had a different idea.

 “Hi, I’m Jeff.
 I’ve just sold everything I own except what’s in this backpack.
 An odd thing for a forty something, divorced father of two to do, huh?”